Cornerstones of Understanding

 The last element is something that Jane Roberts brought to us in one of her Seth books.
 As you may know, Jane Roberts documented the teachings of Seth in numerous books.
 In Session 635, Nature of Personality Reality (Page page 149, I think), (1980, Bantam Books) Seth discusses the natural aggressive tendencies of humans.
 He maintains that there is one cardinal commandment that we have need to understand.
 That is, "Thou shalt not violate."
 Interpreting his supporting dialogue:

 The Cardinal Commandment:

 Thou shalt not impose thy will on others.

 What do these elements have in common?
-Along with an expanded understanding of natural order, these are cornerstones of a spiritually mature person's worldview.
+Along with an expanded understanding of natural order, these are cornerstones of a self-aware person's worldview.
 Your meditation on these elements will help you see that this is true.